secretstartups/handbook/customer-success/csm/renewals/index.html.md

 #### When a CSM has determined an account is yellow and requires triage:

+1. **Create Triage Issue**: CSM to [create triage issue](https://gitlab.com/gitlab-com/customer-success/account-triage/-/issues/new) in CSM Unhealthy Account Triage project
-1. **Log Timeline: Risk Update**: log `Risk Update` Timeline post marking CSM Sentiment as Yellow and any context for the at-risk account, and checks the `Requires Triage` box.
+1. **Log Timeline: Risk Update**: log Account-level `At-Risk Update` Timeline post marking CSM Sentiment as Yellow and any context for the at-risk account
 1. **Create CTA**:
    1. Immediate: CSM will create an `At-Risk` CTA to track the high level risks, OR
-   1. Overnight: Gainsight will auto create the `At-Risk` CTA overnight for the CSM
+   1. Overnight: Gainsight will auto create the `At-Risk` CTA overnight for the CSM if `Requires Triage` box was checked
-1. **Update CTA**: CSM to update Risk Type and Risk Reason dropdown fields
+1. **Update CTA**: CSM to update Risk Impact and Risk Reason dropdown fields
-1. **Monthly Timeline Update: Risk Update**: CSM logs a `Risk Update` Timeline post.
+1. **Weekly Timeline Update: Risk Update**: CSM logs Account-level `At-Risk Update` Timeline post.
 Update CTA as necessary
 1. **At-Risk Conclusion**:
    1. Customer is won back:
-      1. Log Timeline `Risk Update` type for CSM Sentiment as Green and final notes
+      1. Log Account-level Timeline `At-Risk Update` type for CSM Sentiment as Green and final notes
       1. Change customer Lifecycle Stage to Adopting
       1. Close out CTA with success criteria (Closed-Won, win reasons)
    1. Customer is lost:
-      1. Log Timeline `Risk Update` type with final update
+      1. Log Account-level Timeline `At-Risk Update` type with final update
       1. Change customer Lifecycle Stage to: Will Churn for a churning customer and Adopting for downgrade customer
       1. Close out CTA with success criteria (Closed-Lost, loss reasons)